shwnchpl/shwnchpl.github.io/_posts/2017-01-01-fancy-hanoi.md

 "01222"
 ```

-It seems to work fine!  `` moveSome `` can be handled similarly— the only difference is that rather than just reading the current position from the last character in the string and appending it a certain number of times depending on the count, we have to actually append a new character or two depending on the count and the current position.
+It seems to work fine!  `` moveSome `` can be handled similarly—the only difference is that rather than just reading the current position from the last character in the string and appending it a certain number of times depending on the count, we have to actually append a new character or two depending on the count and the current position.
 Much like in `` stayStill ``, the first thing we need to do is check the last character of the ternary string to get the current position.
 Once we have this character, we can take advantage of the fact that there are very few legal moves to append the correct characters to the end of the string using a minimal number of comparisons.

 For example, we know that any move starting from $P_1$ is not going to have a negative count while any move starting from $P_3$ is not going to have a positive count.
 We also know that while a move starting from $P_2$ may have either a negative or positive count, the absolute value of its count will always be equal to one.
 Because of this, we can cover all possible moves with a function written as follows.